suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/about.markdown

 permalink: /about/
 ---

-I am a SERB-NPDF in the Department of Mathematics and Statistics of the Indian Institute of Science Education and Research, Kolkata.
+I am a SERB-NPDF in the Department of Mathematics and Statistics of the Indian Institute of Science Education and Research in Kolkata, India.

 Before that, I was a visiting scientist in the Theoretical Statistics and Mathematics Unit of the Indian Statistical Institute in Kolkata, India sponsored by J.C.
 Bose fellowship of Prof. Debashish Goswami.